discretize/discretize-guides/builds/engineer/power-holosmith/index.md

-# Power Holosmith (DPS)

-The engineer build that currently fares best in fractals is the Power <Specialization name = "holosmith"/>, offering a mix of high damage and a good amount of CC and utility in form of <Condition name="vulnerability"/> and <Condition name="Blind"/>.
-It can also provide soft CC in form of <Condition name="Cripple"/> and <Condition name="Immobilize"/>.
-As a power class it benefits from Slaying Potions like <Item id="50082"/> and <Item id ="24868"/>.
+The engineer build that currently fares best in fractals is the <Specialization prefix="power" name="holosmith"/>, offering a mix of high damage and a good amount of CC and utility in form of <Condition name="vulnerability"/> and <Condition name="Blind"/>.
+It can also provide soft CC in form of <Condition name="crippled"/> and <Condition name="immobile"/>.
+As a power class it benefits from slaying potions like <Item id="50082"/> and <Item id ="24868"/>.

 It has two weapon sets that perform equally well when only looking at raw DPS while the rifle variant usually has a little higher burst and doesn't necessarily has to stay as close as the sword variant.

 <Divider>
 Equipment